Table of Contents

 In any case, the answer remains that you can add the Microsoft 365 groups used by Viva Engage communities to the Groups expiration policy through the Microsoft Entra admin center (Figure 1).

-The Groups expiration policy is appliable to selected groups or to all Microsoft 365 groups in the tenant.
-Users who are members of the groups covered by the policy must have Azure AD Premium P1 licenses.
+Tenants can choose to apply the Groups expiration policy to selected groups or to all Microsoft 365 groups in the tenant.
+Users who are members of the groups covered by the policy must have Entra ID P1 licenses.

 PowerShell Code to Report Group Expiration